JosephineConnelly/mac_merge_repo/working_files/workplan_soyadapt.md

 Liu, Y., Du, H., Li, P., Shen, Y., Peng, H., Liu, S., Zhou, G.-A., Zhang, H., Liu, Z., Shi, M., Huang, X., Li, Y., Zhang, M., Wang, Z., Zhu, B., Han, B., Liang, C., & Tian, Z. (2020).
 Pan-Genome of Wild and Cultivated Soybeans.
 Cell, 182(1), 162-176.e13. https://doi.org/10.1016/j.cell.2020.05.023

+**Working hypotheses**

+1 The Swedish accessions are genetically related to a subset (early-maturing like 00 or 000, ...) subset of GRIN 2 There are signatures of selection within Swedish accessions that are not shared depending on genetic clusters (origin of breeding material, ...)
+3 Selection signatures in SE accessions and GRIN accessions at candidate genes (...) are dissimilar.

+If data about other characteristics (cultivar release date, ...):

+4 ?

 **Plan for supervision:**

 Three supervisors are involved with this projekt.